 What would fiction stories look like if authors started writing a novel without the end in mind?
 They would likely struggle to maintain a clear storyline.
 Similarly, to achieve powerful sermon endings, pastors should start crafting their sermons with the end in mind.

 Start by establishing your big idea.
 Determine the conclusion you want to drive home at the end of your message before writing your introduction.
+For help with intros, visit our guide on Sermon Introductions.

 As you are working through creating the big idea of your message, determine a specific objective, and write it down.
 “As a result of listening to this message, I want the people in my church to…”